 Register Custom Target Resolver with TargetAggregator

-At this point Ucommerce doesn’t know about our custom target resolver yet so we’ll have to tell it about it.
+At this point, Ucommerce does not know about our custom target resolver yet so we will have to tell it about it.
 This is done by adding a new file to

 Ucommerce/Apps/MyApp called Marketing.config with the following component: